Re-Volt/re-volt-addon/docs/scripts.md

 ## img_in.py
 Imports images and creates dummy textures if it can't find them.

+## operators.py
+Functions behind user interface buttons.

+## panels.py
+The user interface for the add-on.

 ## parameters.py
 Parses parameter files (from rvtools).